hughperkins/coriander-dnn/README.md

 # coriander-dnn
-DNN API for Coriander

-This repo provides a partial implementation of cuDNN API
+Coriander-dnn provides a partial implementation of the NVIDIA® CUDA™ cuDNN API, for Coriander, OpenCL 1.2

 ## Installation